snowman-repos/book/everyone/README.md

 #### Getting (and staying) in the Zone

-According to psychologist Mihaly Csikszentmihalyi, the following three conditions are required for smooth flow (a.k.a getting in the zone):
+According to psychologist Mihaly Csikszentmihalyi, the following three conditions are required for smooth flow (a.k.a being in the zone):

   1. One must be involved in an activity with a clear set of goals and progress.
 This adds direction and structure to the task.